ubccr/ccrdocs/pages/howto/empireai.md

 ```
 The maximum walltime on the `suny` partition is 7 days.

+### Job Limits

+The alpha cluster has several job limits users should be aware of.
+The `MaxJobsPU` or maximum number of jobs a user can run at one time is set to 30.
+The `MaxSubmitPU` or the maximum number of jobs a user can submit to the queue at once is set to 200.

 ### Requesting GPUs

 When submitting jobs on the Alpha cluster, just as on CCR's clusters, you must specify the number of GPUs you want.
 Use the Slurm option:  `--gpus-per-node=X`